 “I reconnected with Dr. Low, who ordered a new MRI,” said Anthony.
 “The results were pretty conclusive.
 This time, the injury would not heal without surgery.”

-Anthony underwent ACL reconstruction surgery in July 2016 at PIH Health Hospital - Whittier, where Dr. Low used a minimally invasive ‘all inside’ technique that allows in fewer incisions, less postoperative pain and faster recovery.
+Anthony underwent ACL reconstruction surgery in July 2016 at PIH Health Whittier Hospital, where Dr. Low used a minimally invasive ‘all inside’ technique that allows in fewer incisions, less postoperative pain and faster recovery.

 After undergoing eight weeks of physical therapy at PIH Health La Mirada, Anthony’s knee is stable and not limited in any way.